These are the 9 general officers who have earned 5-star rank

 6. General of the Army Dwight D. Eisenhower

-"Hitler!
-Macho Man Dwight Eisenhower coming for youuuuuu OHHHHH YEAHHHHHHH."
-Public Domain.
+“Hitler!
+Macho Man Dwight Eisenhower coming for youuuuuu OHHHHH YEAHHHHHHH.”
+(National Archives)

-Ike never saw combat as a soldier, but his planning skills were essential as Supreme Allied Commander of all allied expeditionary forces in Europe during World War II.
-He planned and executed the invasion of North Africa in 1943, and of course the D-Day invasion of France in 1944.
-After the war, Eisenhower was the first Supreme Allied Commander of NATO and was elected President in 1952.
+Ike never saw combat as a soldier, but his planning skills were essential as Supreme Allied Commander of all Allied Expeditionary Forces in Europe during World War II.
+He planned and executed the invasion of North Africa in 1943, and of course, the D-Day invasion of France in 1944.
+After the war, Eisenhower was the first Supreme Allied Commander of NATO and was elected President of the United States in 1952.

-7. General of the Army and Air Force Henry H. Arnold
+7. General of the Army and, later, Air Force Henry H. Arnold

-"Hap" Arnold is the only officer ever to hold two five-star ranks in multiple branches and is the only person to ever to be General of the Air Force.
+Henry “Hap” Arnold is the only officer ever to hold two five-star ranks in multiple branches and is the only person to ever be General of the Air Force.

-Before WWII, Arnold was the Chief of the Air Corps and became commander of the U.S. Army Air Forces when war broke out.
+Before World War II, Arnold was the Chief of the Air Corps and became the commander of the U.S. Army Air Forces when war broke out.
 He was one of the first military pilots ever, being trained by the freaking Wright Brothers themselves.

-If Billy Mitchell is the Father of the Air Force, Hap Arnold helped raise it — he took a small organization and turned it into the world's largest and most powerful air force during the WWII years.
+If Billy Mitchell is the Father of the Air Force, Hap Arnold helped raise it — he took a small organization and transformed it into the world’s largest and most powerful air force during World War II.

 8. Fleet Admiral William Halsey, Jr.

-"Bull" Halsey started World War II harassing Japanese fleet movements in the Pacific in his flagship, the Enterprise.
-He was later made commander of all U.S. forces in the South Pacific and commander of the Navy's third fleet.
-Halsey earned his status after the war ended but took the Navy on a goodwill cruise of friendly countries
+“Bull” Halsey started World War II by harassing Japanese fleet movements in the Pacific in his flagship, the Enterprise.
+He was later made commander of all U.S. forces in the South Pacific and commander of the Navy’s Third Fleet.
+Halsey earned his status after the war ended, but took the Navy on a goodwill cruise of friendly countries.

 9. General of the Army Omar Bradley

 As mentioned, Omar Bradley was the last surviving five-star general, dying in 1981.
-He fought alongside the U.S. Army's greatest all under the command of Dwight Eisenhower.
+He fought alongside all the U.S. Army’s most outstanding soldiers under the command of Dwight Eisenhower.
 He excelled during the D-Day landings and subsequent European campaigns.
-He eventually commanded 1.3 million fighting men as they invaded fortress Europe — the largest assembly of U.S. troops under a single commander.
+He eventually commanded 1.3 million fighting men as they invaded Fortress Europe — the largest assembly of U.S. troops under a single commander.

 Pershing was promoted to this rank and title in 1919, though no official rank insignia existed at the time.
-It was made by Congress to recognize his role in the American entry into World War I in Europe.
+It was created by Congress to recognize his role in the United States’ entry into World War I in Europe.

-Dewey received the title "Admiral of the Navy" by act of Congress in 1903.
-Admiral Dewey's service during the Spanish-American War made him a national hero and celebrity.
+Dewey received the title “Admiral of the Navy” by act of Congress in 1903.
+Admiral Dewey’s service during the Spanish-American War earned him celebrity status and made him a national hero.

-President Gerald Ford promoted Washington to this rank and title — essentially a six-star general — in 1976 to always ensure Washington would be the senior-most officer of any group.
+President Gerald Ford promoted Washington to this rank and title — essentially a six-star general — in 1976 to ensure Washington would always be the senior-most officer of any group, anywhere, anytime, even if there were a zombie apocalypse.
+President Ford never mentioned zombies, but if there were, Washington would outrank them all.